EternalBlueFlame/EternalMediaBar/README.md

 </hr>
 <hr>
 <strong>RC2 Plans:</strong>
+-	if you plugin headphones or a controller it will automatically change to the approporate menu.
 -	Create a new set of icons, and a list item background for highlight.
 The design of the current ones are fine, but they are nowhere near as crisp or clear as necessary.
 -	app boot animation overlay (plays an android boot animation while the app you want to use loads in the background).
 -	auto app organizer using an XML parse of the google store's website (probably offload to an async task so the progress can be measured and a loading screen can be given to the user).